 Fifth Row - United Nations Service Medal - Republic of Vietnam Campaign Medal - Republic of Korea War Service Medal (retroactive)

-USS Bayfield (AP-33) was manned by the US Coast Guard during World War II and by a US Navy crew after World War II
+USS Bayfield (APA-33) was manned by the US Coast Guard during World War II

 Bayfield Class Transport: